Making Dialogue Grounding Data Rich: A Three-Tier Data Synthesis Framework for Generalized Referring Expression Comprehension: Experiment

 MDC-R ~\cite{madge2025mdc} has assigned a unique identifier to each block, composed of letters and Arabic numerals, e.g., A1.
 This ensures that all entity mentions within a dialogue refer to distinct combinations of blocks.

-Minecraft allows obtaining the pixel locations of the bounding boxes enclosing blocks within the environment.
+Minecraft allows obtaining the pixel locations of the bounding boxes that surround the blocks.
 This way, we obtained all bounding boxes for each image.
-The most challenging step is reading the ID of each block from the image.
-To this end, we designed a method to read the ID of each block from the image.
+Reading the ID of each block from the image remains a challenge.
+To this end, we designed a method to read it.
 We recovered block letters via a render-and-compare scheme: for each block $X$ and candidate letter $L$, we re-render only $X$ with $L$ and compute a reconstruction error (MAE) on the block’s pixels.

 With this procedure, for each block $k$ in the image, we obtained a ground truth triplet $(\mathbf{C}_k, \mathbf{B}_k, \mathbf{U}_k)$, where $\mathbf{C}_k$ denotes the block coordinate, $\mathbf{B}_k$ the bounding-box, and $\mathbf{U}_k$ a unique ID identifier.
-These annotations serve as filtering conditions for expression synthesis within section \ref{sec:methodology}. \todo[disable]{V: Do the different synthetic datasets have different sizes?
+These annotations serve as filtering conditions for RE synthesis within section \ref{sec:methodology}. \todo[disable]{V: Do the different synthetic datasets have different sizes?
 How big are they?
 It would be nice to have this info. \\ done, on Table 2}